 - For non-distributed gateway calls involving a Skype for Business / Lync client, a backplane is reserved in case the SfB/Lync user starts presenting (as the RDP/VbSS presentation stream could connect to any Conferencing Node due to DNS).
 Each presentation stream counts as 1 HD port.
 Thus if the incoming RDP/VbSS call lands on the same node as the video call then the resource usage is equivalent to 3 HD ports (2 video + 1 presentation).
 If the RDP/VbSS call lands on a different node to the video call then the resource usage for the call is equivalent to 5 HD ports (2 video + 2 backplane + 1 presentation).

-- If the gateway call is to a Microsoft Teams meeting, no additional resources are reserved by Pexip Infinity for presentation to or from the Microsoft Teams meeting, regardless of the client making the call.
+- If the gateway call is to a Microsoft Teams meeting, the equivalent of 1.5 HD connections is required for the connection between Pexip Infinity and the Microsoft Teams meeting.
+However, no additional resources are reserved by Pexip Infinity for presentation to or from the Microsoft Teams meeting, regardless of the client making the call.
 This is because presentation and main share the same connection in calls to Microsoft Teams.

 - If the gateway call is to a Hangouts Meet meeting, an additional resource is reserved by Pexip Infinity regardless of the client making the call.
 This is to provide future support for a separate presentation stream in calls with Hangouts Meet.
 However, for the current release of Pexip Infinity this resource will not be used because the presentation stream replaces the main video stream.